Indoor air pollution is a serious year-round issue, but houseplants can be a secret weapon in cleaning it up.

 With the EPA estimating that indoor air can be up to five times more polluted than its outdoor counterpart, it’s important to take any help we can get with breathing at home or in the office.
 Common airborne pollutants include pet dander, pollen, and dust mites, but some of the lesser-known pollutants that pose a great danger to our breathing are chemicals.
 Formaldehyde, ammonia, and benzene are just a few, but their presence can be detrimental to your health on a number of levels, respiratory issues being just the beginning.
 Along with a humidifier and purifier, houseplants lend a helping hand when it comes to ridding your indoor air of these hazards.

-Below are a list of some of the best pollution-fighting plants on the market:
+Below is a list of some of the best pollution-fighting plants on the market:

 - Chinese evergreen (Aglaonema commutatum/A. modestum)